In Defence of the Census

 Professor Sarah Richardson, University of Warwick

-The UK’s national statistician has suggested that next year’s census could be our last.
+The UK’s national statistician has suggested that the 2021 census could be our last.
 After 200 years of officially documenting Britain’s households, it may be scrapped in favour of cheaper and easier ways of collecting the data.

 But for historians and social scientists this precious document provides a treasure trove of information about lives of ordinary people through the ages.
 Professor Sarah Richardson from Warwick’s Department of History explains why we should mourn the loss of the decennial census.